 Because of the evolving and complex nature of the management of HIV-1 infection, a specialist with experience in the treatment of pregnant women with HIV-1 infection should be involved in their care.
 Women should be informed that potent combination antiretroviral regimens have substantial benefit for their own health and may provide enhanced protection against perinatal transmission.
-Several studies have indicated that for women with low or undetectable HIV-1 RNA levels (e.g., < 1,000 copies/mL), rates of perinatal transmission are extremely low, particularly when women have received antiretroviral therapy [66, 92, 93].
+Several studies have indicated that for women with low or undetectable HIV-1 RNA levels (e.g., < 1,000 copies/mL), rates of perinatal transmission are extremely low, particularly when women have received antiretroviral therapy [66, 92, 931.
 However, there is no threshold below which lack of transmission can be assured, and the long-term effects of in utero exposure to multiple antiretroviral drugs are unknown.
 Decisions regarding the use and choice of an antiretroviral regimen should be individualized based on discussion with the woman about the following factors:

-- a. her risk for disease progression and the risks and benefits of delaying initiation of therapy; - b. benefit of lowering viral load and reducing the risk of perinatal transmission;

-- c. independent benefit of combination antiretroviral regimens for reducing the risk of perinatal transmission [92]; - d. potential drug toxicities and interactions with other drugs; - e. the need for strict adherence to the prescribed drug schedule to avoid the development of drug resistance; - f. unknown long-term effects of in utero drug exposure on the infant; and - g. preclinical, animal, and clinical data relevant to use of the currently available antiretroviral agents during pregnancy.
+- a. her risk for disease progression and the risks and benefits of delaying initiation of therapy; - b. benefit of lowering viral load and reducing the risk of perinatal transmission; - c. independent benefit of combination antiretroviral regimens for reducing the risk of perinatal transmission [92]; - d. potential drug toxicities and interactions with other drugs; - e. the need for strict adherence to the prescribed drug schedule to avoid the development of drug resistance; - f. unknown long-term effects of in utero drug exposure on the infant; and - g. preclinical, animal, and clinical data relevant to use of the currently available antiretroviral agents during pregnancy.

 Because the period of organogenesis (when the fetus is most susceptible to potential teratogenic effects of drugs) is during the first 10 weeks of gestation, and the risks of antiretroviral therapy during that period are unknown, women in the first trimester of pregnancy might wish to delay initiation of therapy until after 10-12 weeks' gestation.
 This decision should be carefully considered by the health-care provider and the patient; a discussion should include an assessment of the woman's health status, the benefits and risks of delaying initiation of therapy for several weeks, and the fact that most perinatal HIV-1 transmission likely occurs late in pregnancy or during delivery.
-Treatment with efavirenz should be avoided during the first trimester because significant teratogenic effects in rhesus macaques were seen at drug exposures similar to those representing human exposure (Table 2 and see Safety and Toxicity of Individual Antiretroviral Drugs in Pregnancy ).
+Treatment with efavirenz should be avoided during the first trimester because significant congenital central nervous system abnormalities were seen in cynomolgus monkeys born to mothers who received efavirenz during pregnancy at drug exposures similar to those representing human exposure.
+Severe central nervous system defects have been reported in four infants after first trimester exposure to efavirenzcontaining regimens (three infants with meningomyelocele and one with a Dandy-Walker malformation).
+Based on these data, efavirenz has been classified as FDA Pregnancy Class D (positive evidence of human fetal risk) (Table 2 and see \\Safety and Toxicity of Individual Antiretroviral Drugs in Pregnancy \\).
 Hydroxyurea is a potent teratogen in a variety of animal species, and should also be avoided during the first trimester.